Beamish was the vision of Dr Frank Atkinson, the Museum’s founder and first director.

 1958: Frank Atkinson, then director at the Bowes Museum in Barnard Castle, presented a report to Durham County Council, recommending items of everyday history were collected to eventually form part of an open air museum.
 A policy of “unselective collecting” – “you offer it and we will collect it”- saw an army camp of 22 huts rapidly filled with objects ranging from steam engines to sewing machines.

-1970: Frank took up his post as director, with three staff, at Beamish Hall and the museum was born.
+1970: Frank took up his post as Director, along with our first staff, at Beamish Hall and the museum was born.

 1971: “Museum in the Making”, an introductory exhibition opened in Beamish Hall.